 You need to analyze your content before delivering a talk virtually.
 There are various ways to engage the audience in a physical setting, such as asking them questions, making jokes, telling stories as part of your messaging, etc. However, even though you may wish to make a joke or tell a story, you may lack feedback from the audience.
 Therefore, it is better to take less risks with your content.

-Luckily, platforms such as Zoom have features that help you engage with your audience during your presentation, such as polls, breakout rooms, chat, hand raising, etc. These enable speakers to keep their audiences active throughout their presentations.
+Luckily, platforms such as Zoom and StealthSeminar have features that help you engage with your audience during your presentation, such as polls, breakout rooms, chat, hand raising, etc. These enable speakers to keep their audiences active throughout their presentations.
 You will need to adapt to these new mediums of communication to help you deliver great content to your listeners.

 Speak directly to the camera lens